juanlufr/api-basica/README.md

 ## Getting Started 🚀

-This project contains ??? files:
+This project contains three main files:

-1. **index.js** – xxxxxxxxxx
+1. **index.js** – main file

-   - String s contains the name of customer and the money spent in each case.
-   - Each customer is inserted in the Heap Structure floating the maximum to the root of tree structure.
-   - At the end we get the root of Heap with the Customer Awarded.
+   - This is our main Web Server
+   - We are importing http, app and config and creating the server listener with
+   - the app

-2. **server/index.js** – Class MyCustomer
+2. **server/index.js** – app

+   - This is the server app.
+Is simulating the API (get, post, put and delete)
+   - module.exports = app

+3. **server/config/index.js** – config file

+   - This is the file for all the config parameters
-   - Class with the name of customer and the money spent in our business
+   - Uses the dotenv and cross-env libraries for the control of environtments

-3. **server/config/index.js** – Maximums Heap
-   - Tree structure Heap
-4. **.env** – Maximums Heap
-   - Tree structure Heap
+   - module.exports = config

-5. **.gitignore** – Maximums Heap
+4. **.gitignore** – git ignore files

-   - Tree structure Heap
+   - refs to the files ignored by git

 ### Prerequisites 📋